Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are at the top of the plant and at the end of stems that arise from leaf axils near the top of the plant.
+[photo of flowers] Flowers are at the top of the plant and at the end of stems that arise from leaf axils in the upper half of the plant.
 Individual flowers are 2 to 4 inches across with 15 to 30 yellow ray flowers (petals) and yellow disk flowers.

-[photo of leaves] Leaves are up to 10 inches long and 2 inches wide, grayish green, folded up along the center vein and arching, with a pointed tip, tapering at the base and a short or no leaf stem.
+[photo of leaves] Leaves are up to 10 inches long and 2 inches wide, grayish green, folded up along the center vein and arching, with a pointed tip, tapering at the base and a short or no stalk.
 Leaves are mostly toothless but sometimes have small teeth; the texture is rough on both upper and lower surfaces.
 Attachment is mostly alternate but is opposite in the lower part of the plant.
-The main stem is roughly hairy, especially near the top, and is green or purplish.
-One plant may have multiple stems.
+The stem is roughly hairy, especially near the top, and is green or purplish.

 Notes:

-Maximilian Sunflower most closely resembles Sawtooth Sunflower, but the latter has coarsely toothed leaves and longer leaf stems.
-Maximilian Sunflower leaves are mostly toothless, and its bracts are rather longer.
+Maximilian Sunflower most closely resembles Sawtooth Sunflower (Helianthus grosseserratus), but the latter has coarsely toothed leaves with longer stalks, and a hairless stem that often has a white bloom, where Maximilian Sunflower leaves are mostly toothless and its stem rough from short hairs.

 • Shop for native seeds and plants at PrairieMoon.com!